Monday, 25 February 2013

 As for the convenience, it doesn’t take that long to put together a tasty vegetable stir-fry where you control what kind of flavours are added.
 Heck, chop up a few spuds and put them on the boil and they’re ready in less than 30 minutes.
 OK, it’s not as quick as five minutes in the microwave but when your health and well-being are at stake, what’s half an hour?
 We tend to find, too, that if you wash the pots and pans you used in cooking before you sit down to eat, it makes the meal all the tastier.

 ‘Ah, but what about the meat?’, you ask.
 Well, for one, as pointed out earlier, there’s not much of that in the majority of those all-in-one meals – at best the scratchings from a butcher.
-Plus, do we really need to eat meat everyday of the week or even at least twice a day as it is for some?
+Plus, do we really need to eat meat every day of the week or even at least twice a day as it is for some?
 No, is the simple answer, we don’t.

 Many of us have become so accustomed to having some sort of meat with most of our snacks that anything we eat without it just doesn’t seem right.
-It’s a safe bet, though, that if we all had to personally kill our own animals there’d be plenty more vegetarians about – and no one would be any the worse-off.
+It’s a safe bet, though, that if we all had to personally kill our own animals there’d be plenty more vegetarians about – and no one would be any the worse off.

 Indeed, there might be a reduction in obesity because of it, considering the quality of meat, or lack thereof as the case is, that many consume these days.

 There’s a lot of satisfying, healthy fun you can have with cooking an array of different vegetables that can be ready to eat in minutes.
-Yet, even in times where in many parts of the world the abundance of a variety of ‘green’ foods has never been greater, our willingness to experiment with them is quite low in general.
+Yet, even in times when in many parts of the world the abundance of a variety of ‘green’ foods has never been greater, our willingness to experiment with them is quite low in general.

 The horseradish plant - not to be confused with the 'horse', the animal